 Joining the dots between all aspects of the built environment is not easy task.
 So the Whole Building Design Guide is a welcome resource.
 It is a collaboration among stakeholders and government agencies in the US.
 It could be titled, Building Design as a Whole.

-The section on design considerations has subsections that include accessibility, aesthetics, historic preservation, and sustainability.
-The Accessibility tab reveals more sections including Beyond Accessibility to Universal Design.
+The section on design recommendations has subsections that include accessibility under Design Objectives.
+There are subsections including Beyond Accessibility to Universal Design.
 This section has a useful explanation for building on the seven principles of universal design with the eight goals of universal design.

 There are also sections on continuing education, case studies, and project management.
 This is one of the most comprehensive resources around for anyone involved in the built environment.
 The resource has content specific to the US in terms of codes and regulations, but the concepts apply elsewhere.

 There is a lot of information in this online resource.
 A search for specific topics might be better than trying out the menu items.